Do you need Volvo transmission repair? Contact Rick & Ray’s Auto Plaza!

 1. Leaking Fluid

 transmission fluid leak can be a significant contributor to various transmission issues.
 When the fluid level drops due to a leak, it compromises the lubrication and cooling functions of the transmission.
-Insufficient lubrication can lead to increased friction and heat within the transmission, causing accelerated wear and damage to its components.
+Insufficient lubrication can increase the transmission’s friction and heat, causing accelerated wear and damage to its components.
 This can result in difficulties with shifting gears, such as rough or delayed shifts, slipping gears, or even complete transmission failure.
 Moreover, a low fluid level can cause the transmission to overheat, further exacerbating the potential damage.
-Therefore, addressing and repairing the fluid leak promptly is crucial to maintain the optimal performance and longevity of the transmission.
+Therefore, promptly addressing and repairing the fluid leak is crucial to maintain the optimal performance and longevity of the transmission.

 2. Burning Smell